 Reading in the City is offered once a week after school (September to mid-March) and is aimed at Grade 3-5 students who attend three schools in the Queen Street West neighbourhood.
 In each weekly after-school session, children are involved in storytelling, art, one-on-one reading, and lots of fun games aimed at encouraging a love of learning through reading and writing.
 Reading in the City is facilitated by volunteers and Teacher Candidates from York University’s Faculty of Education.
 Older children (some who’ve been through the program) are also involved as mentors, supporting the participants and TCs as well as gaining valuable leadership experience.
 To read more, click here.

 Writing in the City is also offered once a week after school from September to mid-March.
 It is aimed at Grade 6 students from the same neighbourhood schools.
 Writing in the City is a creative-writing workshop run by a writer and arts educator.
 Through drama games, art, music, storytelling, creative movement and writing prompts, the children explore the basics of creative writing—fiction, nonfiction, poetry, dialogue, detail, voice and more.
 The second half of the year is project-based and the children complete at least one story or piece to share with the group.
 To read more about Writing in the City, click here.

-Young Adult Book Club runs monthly after school.
+Book Club in the City runs monthly after school.
 It is aimed at Grade 7 and 8s who’ve participated in other Word-Play programs.
 It uses many of the same arts-based learning strategies as in the other programs.

 Is the work you do part of the Ontario school curriculum?

 Word-Play programs operate outside the regular school curriculum.
 We think of it as a safe, creative, alternative space distinct from the formal education sector.
 However, we do work in close partnership with our feeder schools and the York Faculty of Education, and all of the programs support participants to improve their literacy and writing skills.